-The facility will coordinate efforts with Magellan of Virginia and the youth's MCO as applicable to achieve effective family engagement strategies.
-Magellan of Virginia residential care managers will coordinate strategies and care management at least every 30 calendar days.
+The facility will coordinate efforts with the FFS service authorization contractor and the youth's MCO as applicable to achieve effective family engagement strategies.
+The FFS service authorization contractor's care managers will coordinate strategies and care management at least every 30 calendar days.